“Exploitation of impurities in diamonds for nanoscale measurements”

 Isabelle Robert-Philip, CNRS – University of Montpellier, Charles Coulomb Laboratory

 Quantum sensors are an emerging family of sensors based on the principles of quantum mechanics.
-These sensors are attracting growing interest because their performance is likely to exceed that of their classical counterparts.
+These sensors are attracting growing interest because their performance is likely to exceed that of their conventional counterparts.
 They use individual quantum objects characterized by extreme sensitivity to their environment.
-An emblematic quantum object in this field of application is an atomic defect in diamond crystal, known as the "NV center" (for Nitrogen-Vacancy).
-This defect behaves like an isolated atom, but is nestled in a matrix of the diamond crystal.
-In this presentation, we'll explain how such a defect can be used to create a high-performance nanoscale sensor to probe magnetic field, electric field, strain or temperature.
-We will then illustrate some application areas for this sensor, such as the field of modern condensed matter, for which these sensors are in the industrialization phase, and the more exploratory field of biological imaging and medical research.
+An emblematic quantum object in this field of application is an atomic defect in diamond crystal, known as an "NV center" (for Nitrogen-Vacancy).
+This defect behaves like an isolated atom, but is embedded in a diamond crystal matrix.
+During this presentation, we will explain how such a defect can be used to create a high-performance sensor on a nanometric scale to probe magnetic fields, electric fields, deformation, or temperature.
+We will then illustrate some areas of application for this sensor, such as modern condensed matter, for which these sensors are in the process of being industrialized, and the more exploratory field of biological imaging and medical research.

 Isabelle Robert-Philip, CNRS – University of Montpellier, Charles Coulomb Laboratory